-Registering with us if you live outside our catchment area
+Registering with us as a new patient, or staying with us if you are a current patient and if you live outside our catchment area

 If you are thinking of joining us and you are out of our catchment area, you must agree to these rules

-As a practice, we do allow patients to register with us, regardless of where they live in England, but with some exceptions and some restrictions to the services that we provide.
+As a practice, we do allow patients to register with us, even if they live beyond our catchment area*, but with some exceptions (for example; home visits and urgent treatment) and some restrictions (for example; referrals) to the services that we provide.

-OOA Registration offers the patients all the services usually associated with registration, with one exception: Home Visit.
+OOA Registration offers the patients all the services usually associated with registration, with two exceptions: Home Visits and urgent treatment (if you cannot come to the practice).
 If an OOA Registered patient is unwell and needs to be seen at home, whatever the time of day or night, they can call 111 (urgent) or 999 (emergency) and get the care they needed.